eva0034/vortex-ford-plymouth-theme/README.txt

   CUSTOMIZING BACKGROUND IMAGE:

-  1)  rename, remove or move to a different folder the file called "bg.png" situated inside the "vortex-ubuntu" folder
+  1)  rename, remove or move to a different folder the file called "bg.png" situated inside the "vortex-debian" folder

-  2)  put your custom background image IN PNG FORMAT inside the "vortex-ubuntu" folder
+  2)  put your custom background image IN PNG FORMAT inside the "vortex-debian" folder

   3)  rename your custom beckground image as "bg.png"